Venture · Imagine · Build · Emerge

 Duration

-12 weeks, one session weekly.
+12 weeks, one session per week

 Outcome